hypi-universe/docs-legacy/content/tutorials/02-creating-apps.md

 ## Releases
 A release represents a version of an App.
 Versioning is a critical component of your app updates and maintenance strategy.
 Versioning is important because:

-* Each release/version can be independent.
+* Each release/version is independent.
-* Other apps — including other apps that are created, can depend on other apps.
+* Other apps — apps can depend on other apps, when adding a dependency the release is required.

 ### Create a release
 To create a new release go to the Hypi dashboard of the desired Realm.